Abizern/hblog/content/notes/cocoa-coding-conventions.markdown

 ---
-title: Cocoa Coding Conventions
+title: "Cocoa Coding Conventions"
-description: Consistent code is more readable.
-These are my choices, feel free to use them or adapt them to your own style.
+description: "Consistent code is more readable.
+These are my choices, feel free to use them or adapt them to your own style."
+tag: [ "cocoa", "code-style", "objc"]
+aliases: [ "/cocoa-coding-conventions/" ]
+type: "note"
 ---

 ## Purpose